TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/DeepLinking/Index.rst

 Sharing links
 =============

-To share a link, look for the Share icon located at the top right hand side of any page in the backend.
+To share a link, look for the :guilabel:`Share` icon located at the top right hand side of any page in the backend.

 .. figure:: ../Images/ManualScreenshots/DeepLinking/DeepLinkingIcon.png